 How are Dime in Time recipients selected?

-A committee made up Co-op staff, community members and Co-op participating owners choose the recipients for each season.
+A committee made up of Co-op Owners and Volunteers choose the recipients for each season.
 This committee is committed to supporting non-profit, non-sectarian, and non-discriminatory organizations whose goals complement or support the Mission Statement of the Co-op: “Working Together to Nourish and Nurture our Community.”

 What brought about this change in the Dime in Time program?